stevencombs/retrocombs.github.io/_posts/2015/2015-06-07-pebble-time-first-impressions.md

 * Reminder: this is not a touch screen device
 * New Timeline is AWESOME and as more apps embrace this feature, the Pebble Time will only get better and better

 After 48 hours, I am happy with my Pebble Time.
 There have been no problems and it works as expected.
-Pebble adds two important new features: color e-ink and the Timeline.
+Pebble adds two important new features: color e-paper and the Timeline.
 These features will make any past Pebble user happy and the Pebble Time worth the upgrade.
 I look forward to more "time with the Time" as well as the new apps and watch faces that will bring even more value to the watch.

 [2768-0001]: http://www.amazon.com/gp/product/B00BKEQBI0/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00BKEQBI0&linkCode=as2&tag=bricinmypockb-20
 [2768-0002]: http://www.amazon.com/gp/product/B00LMIA9L4/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00LMIA9L4&linkCode=as2&tag=bricinmypockb-20